Published in 2016

 The second and final book I produced with Kingston Press, which sold very well despite the ambiguous title (nothing to do with me).
 Using pictures mostly from my collection, it records the history of every known pub and brewery in Beverley.

 I have made an edited version available in the Pubs and Breweries pages on this website, and a few copies remain available from the usual local outlets.
-If you would like a signed copy direct from myself, please visit my on-line shop.
+More recently some 'new old stock' was made available somehow, and is available from Carnegie Heritage Centre and some book outlets, but eBay is a good source for all my older books.

 Published in 1999